15 Best Gutter Companies in

 Different Types of Gutters

-- Vinyl: Vinyl gutters are the least expensive, but can easily be damaged in very hot or cold climates.
-PVC vinyl gutters are decidedly not environmentally friendly, but gutters made from uPVC (unplasticized polyvinyl chloride) contain lower amounts of environmental toxins than gutters made from many other types of materials.
+- Vinyl: Vinyl gutters are relatively inexpensive, but may need to be replaced often in very hot or cold climates.
+PVC vinyl is decidedly not environmentally friendly, but gutters made from uPVC (unplasticized polyvinyl chloride) contain lower amounts of environmental toxins than gutters made from many other types of materials.

 - Copper: Copper gutters have a long lifespan, but tend to be more expensive.
 Copper is easily recyclable, which makes it more sustainable than some other options.